igorantun/orign/README.md

 This application used to allow users to type a car's [VIN number](https://www.autocheck.com/vehiclehistory/autocheck/en/vinbasics) and see it's `year of production`, `make`, `model` and `trim`.

 Important parts of it **were intentionally deleted**.
-We want you to rewrite the deleted parts so that this application works again and it's tests pass.
+We want you to rewrite the deleted parts so that this application works again and its tests pass.

 ## What needs to be done?